LydiaXiaohongLi/appPrivacyPolicy/bun_studio_ui_privacy_policy.md

 # Privacy Policy

-**Bun Studio UI** (“the App”) is developed by **Lydia Li**.
+The App is developed by **Lydia Li**.
 This Privacy Policy explains how we handle information when you use the App.

 ---

 ## Information We Collect
 - **Account Information**: We use Firebase Authentication to let users log in with an email address.
 This is only used to create and manage an account.
-- **Learning Progress Data**: The App saves learning progress information (for example, correct answers or earned rewards) in Google Firestore, to track how users advance in the App.
+- **Learning Progress Data**: The App saves learning progress information (for example, number of correct answers or earned rewards) in Google Firestore, to track how users advance in the App.

 ---